 Well done Elsiejoy, happy running to you. xx

-Posted 9 months ago in reply to trink
+Posted over 1 year ago in reply to trink

 Agree totally with FtF, I ran my first first full marathon distance just over two weeks ago.
 Whilst not a total veggie myself (I only eat fish or chicken) I usually eat meat substitutes along lots of fruit and veg.
 In the build up to the run I did nothing different nutritional wise and just carb loaded during the last week with the usual, pasta , rice, gnocchis ect.
 I use protein shakes (vegan) after a hard workout like speed work, races or very long runs.
 Recovery wise again just I eat as normal with slightly higher protein levels although I did eat a lot more the following day.
 I ran a sub 4hr marathon, 10 days later I ran 5k in 22mins, all pretty much without meat.
 Am currently not running at the moment but that's due to a possible hernia rather than anything nutritional.

 There are plenty of veggie/ vegan runners who compete at all levels form beginner to elite so it's obviously not an issue, jus a matter of choice.